 - seventh for obesity, and

-- eleventh for air pollution.
+- fourth for air pollution.
 (America’s Health Ratings)

-However, as of writing, 58 percent of Vermonters are overweight or obese and 23 percent are obese.
-By 2018, obesity was expected to rise to 38 percent.
-Each year, obesity-related medical expenditures for Vermont adults cost $183 million (Rudd Center for Food Policy and Obesity).
+However, 60 percent of adult Vermonters are overweight or obese and 24 percent are obese (National Center for Chronic Disease Prevention and Health Promotion).
+Each year, obesity-related medical expenditures for Vermont adults cost $202 million (Obesity and Cancer in Vermont, 2016)

 Vermont Department of Health Fit and Healthy Vermonters Community Assessment Toolkit